 ➤ Difference between authority and leadership: It’s important to find out which is an authority and which is leadership.
 Because authority is not necessarily leadership.
 Authority is something like direction, protection, order, command.
 On the other hand, leadership is the activity, it’s a verb.
 Leadership deals with the adaptive problems where there is no clear solution.

 ➤ Leadership is the work that needs to be done.
-There is a figure of leadership developed in Harvard University by more than 30 years research.
+There is a figure of leadership developed at Harvard University by more than 30 years research.
 The figure is as follows-

 ➤ Observe: Observing is very important for leadership and it’s the initial stage.
-Observation is like looking after what is going in the system.
+Observation is like looking at what is going in the system.
 Without proper observation, leadership is not possible.
-It has been said ‘spend 80% time on diagnosis and then 20% is the prescription’.
+It has been said ‘spend 80% time on diagnosis and then 20% is for the prescription’.

-➤ Interpret: Interpretation is an essential tool of leadership.
-After observing what we have observed need to interpret so that we could get a clear idea about what’s going on the system.
+➤ Interpret: Interpretation is an essential tool for leadership.
+After observing what we have observed need to interpret so that we could get a clear idea of what’s going on the system.

 ➤ Intervene: As it is the last part of the figure, we need to intervene after or on the basis of what we got in our observation and interpretation.
 Intervention should be positively effective and we need to make sure it adds some value.